What you'll need Resident Hand Book

 Accepting a New Roommate

 residency.
-Building staff will make every effort to provide
+CLC staff will make every effort to provide advance

-advance notification that a new roommate is coming; however a
+notification that a new roommate is coming; however, a new

 additional room rent if the vacant side of your room is not

 clean and empty when a new roommate arrives, if you turn away a

 newly assigned roommate, or if you discourage a prospective

 Animals for Special Needs